Urdubegis: History

 Therefore, there were several female officials in the harem to ensure its proper administration, which included Angas or foster-nurses, Daroghas, Mahaldars or chief-intendents, the eunuchs, and Urdubegis or warrior women guards who were responsible for maintaining the security of the harem premises.
 These women were picked out from among the pool of the harem ladies and the eunuchs, trained to use weapons and serve as warrior-guards in the absence of male soldiers in the harem premises.
 It refers to a peculiar system which emerged during the Mughal Rule that managed to solve the problem of security in women's quarters, and till date remains a significant example of the genius of Mughal administrative prowess.

 During Babur, and Humayun's reign, when the Mughal throne was not sufficiently consolidated, the harem was mobile, following wherever the Emperor went next.
 Accordingly, it was necessary to have the range of trustworthy female guards and thus, the army of Urdubegis were constituted.
-They also followed the harem during excursions and sieges, and kept guard in the palace mansions were the Emperor's male soldiers were prohibited from entering.
+They also followed the harem during excursions and sieges, and kept guard in the palace mansions where the Emperor's male soldiers were prohibited from entering.
 Many of these warriors ascended the ranks, with time, or were granted a promotion by the Emperor in return for a favour.
 For instance, Bibi Fatima, the only known Urdubegi, was first a wet-nurse in Humayun's period, but was promoted to the rank of an Urdubegi by his son Akbar.

 Their occupation required them often to sacrifice their pardahs, and sometimes women were selected from only those tribes which did not practice pardah, such as the Habshi, and Turks.
 Some of them also belonged from the Tartar and Kashmiri tribes.
 Accounts describing Humayun and Akbar's rules also mention these Urdubegis.

 The women were taught to use both long-range and short-range weapons, wild bows, arrows and spears, and take the vow of loyalty for often they were responsible for guarding the Emperor and the Queen.
 Aurangzeb, writes K.S Lal in his book entitled The Mughal Harem, refused to visit his father Shah Jahan, during the conflict of his succession to the throne, fearing that the female armed guards would attack him,.
 Shah notes the Urdubegis were ferocious and skillful warriors, and known for their resolute strength.